Modern History Playlist

 Fun Facts

-Dadabhai Naoroji (1906 Calcutta) was chosen as a compromise candidate between Moderates and Extremists.
+Dadabhai Naoroji (1906 Calcutta) was chosen as a compromise candidate between Moderates and Extremists to avert the split temporarily.

-The Surat Split weakened Congress temporarily, allowing British to suppress Extremists.
+The Surat Split weakened Congress temporarily , allowing British to suppress Extremists with impunity.

 Mains Key Points